Holiday from Home: Write and Send a Postcard

 Write and send a postcard to a loved one telling them all about your holiday from home.

 For over 150 years the British postcard has been used by people to send messages of love and hope.
 For many, it’s been the perfect way to tell family and friends about their experiences on holiday near and far.
-As you holiday from home why not take the time to write to somebody you love telling them all about the activities you enjoyed; however big or small.
+As you holiday from home, take the time to write to somebody you love telling them all about the activities you enjoyed; however big or small.

 Make your postcard